-The nominal interaction scenario attempts to give a detailed description of interacting with the system.
+The nominal interaction scenario attempts to give as detailed a description of interacting with the system.
 Note that it describes more than the primary users interactions: the secondary user, the sergeant’s use is described; also it describes the use of the secondary stakeholder, commander.

-The nominal interaction scenario gives only a vague description of the app’s views.
-Note it misses some specifics of the view.
+The nominal interaction scenario gives only a vague description of the app’s view.
+Note it misses some.
 Where are the holes in the above description?
 What views are missing?
 Asking these questions lets your group progress with the design.

 Use cases are formal processes for describing the use of software.
 An actor is associated with a use case.
 Actors are abstract users of a system, typically having only a few defined goals.
 An actual user could play the role of several actors.
 For example in the MTU website the actors could be student, faculty, and administrator.
 A professor may be a faculty, an administrator and even a current student.
 The use case lists the sequence to perform a task.
 For example: